Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ### Apparent fit of the continents
 *He noticed that the continents looked just like pieces of a broken puzzle...*

-### Geologic sequences
+### Geologic

+### Glacial deposits
+Evidence from previous glacial periods when the Pangea supercontinent existed reinforced the idea that at one point, land masses were connected.
+Striations, lines in rocks carved by glaciers moving other rocks over them, have been found by glaciologists in central India, Africa and even in the Amazon Rainforest.

+al sequences
 ![](https://cheatsheet-assets.ibaguette.com/alevel/geography/ContinentalDriftMountains.jpg)
 *A slightly exaggerated visualisation of the present-day positions of the Appalachian Mountain range.
+[Thanks](https://www.reddit.com/r/interestingasfuck/comments/175gfgy/comment/k4mnpz4/?utm_source=share&utm_medium=web2x&context=3) to [
-[Thanks](https://www.reddit.com/r/interestingasfuck/comments/175gfgy/comment/k4mnpz4) to [Dark North (u/dxrknxrth)](https://www.reddit.com/user/dxrknxrth/) and [this](https://www.reddit.com/r/interestingasfuck/comments/175gfgy/the_appalachian_mountains_atlas_mountains/) Reddit post!
+Dark North (u/dxrknxrth)](https://www.reddit.com/user/dxrknxrth/) and [this](https://www.reddit.com/r/interestingasfuck/comments/175gfgy/the_appalachian_mountains_atlas_mountains/) Reddit post!

 ### Fossil evidence